Murder of Travis Alexander: Discovery and investigation

-In early 2008, Alexander told acquaintances that Arias would join him for a work-related trip to Cancún, Mexico scheduled for June 15.
-In April, Alexander asked to change his travel companion to another female friend, Marie Hall.
-On May 28, a burglary occurred at the residence of Arias' grandparents, with whom Arias was living.
-Among the missing objects was a handgun chambered in .25 caliber, which was never recovered.
-This later became significant as a shell case from a spent .25 caliber round was found near Alexander's body at the murder scene.

-On June 2 between 1:00 a.m. and 3:00 a.m., Arias called Alexander four times but did not appear to reach him, as the longest of the calls' durations was 17 seconds.
-After 3:00 a.m., Alexander called Arias twice, the first time for 18 minutes, the second time for 41 minutes.
-At 4:03 a.m., Arias called Alexander again, and the call lasted two minutes, 48 seconds.
-Neither these calls nor their transcripts were presented in Arias' trial.
-At 5:39 a.m., Arias drove south to rent a car for a long trip to Utah, as evidenced by a gasoline purchase in Yreka.
-On June 2 at 8:04 a.m., Arias rented a car in Redding, California and indicated that she would return the car to the same location.
-Arias visited friends in southern California on her way to Utah for a PPL work conference and to meet with Ryan Burns, a PPL co-worker.
-By late evening on June 3, Arias had apparently set out for Salt Lake City.

 Alexander missed an important conference call on the evening of June 4.
-The following day, Arias met Burns in the Salt Lake City suburb of West Jordan and attended business meetings for the conference.
-Burns later said that he noticed that Arias' formerly blond hair was now dark brown and that she had cuts on her hands.
+The following day, Arias met Ryan Burns in the Salt Lake City suburb of West Jordan and attended business meetings for the conference.
+Burns later said that he noticed that Arias's formerly blonde hair was now dark brown and that she had cuts on her hands.
 On June 6, she left Salt Lake City and drove west toward California.
 She called Alexander several times and left several voicemail messages for him.
 She also accessed his cell-phone voicemail system.
 When Arias returned the car on June 7, it had been driven about 2800 mi.
 The rental clerk testified that the car was missing its floor mats and had red stains on its front and rear seats.
-However, it could not be verified that the car had floor mats when Arias had picked it up, and the red stains could not be analyzed as the car was cleaned before police could examine it.
+However, it could not be verified that the car had floor mats when Arias had picked it up, and the red stains could not be analyzed as the car had been cleaned before police could examine it.